-The crime blog of the Pat Brown Criminal Profiling Agency exploring criminal cases and true crimes.
+The crime blog of the Pat Brown Criminal Profiling Agency explores criminal cases and true crimes.
 With comments encouraged this is an active site with in-depth articles for discussion.

-The crime blog of criminology professor Dr Scott Bonn examining criminal motives and the criminal mind.
-With articles ranging from female killers to profiling and the attitudes of the media, this is a fascinating blog to follow.
+The crime blog of criminology professor Dr. Scott Bonn examines criminal motives and the criminal mind.
+With articles ranging from female killers to profiling, this is a fascinating blog to follow.

 Investigative Crime & Forensics Websites